jameshall8/Jameshall8/README.md

 # Hello There!
 I am James.
 Welcome to my GitHub profile! 🎯

 ## About
-- Over 3 Year Software Enginnering experience both commercially and personally
+- Over 4 Year Software Enginnering experience both commercially and personally

 - 💥 2023 - Software Engineer at American Express
-- 💥 2022 Summer Software Engineering Intern at The Curve
-- 💥 Software Engineer at The Curve following a successful internship
+- 💥 Software Engineer at The Curve
-- 💥 2022 Summer Software Engineering Intern at Hive IT
-- 🎓 Final year - Bachelor of Computer Science student at the Sheffield Hallam University
 - 📊 Fields of interest: Software Engineering, DevOps and Web Development
 - 🚀 One of my 2023/24 goals is to further my knowlegde in software!